Opacity of the highly ionized lanthanides and the effect on the early kilonova: Opacity in neutron star merger

 Using the new atomic data, we calculate the bound-bound opacity for the three highly ionized lanthanides (Nd, Sm, and Eu).
 In an expanding media such as that in the cases of supernova and kilonova, the opacity is calculated by adopting the expansion opacity formalism \citep{Karp77}.
 To calculate the expansion opacity, the contribution from the multiple lines is averaged within a chosen wavelength bin.
 The strength of the individual transition is calculated by assuming Sobolev approximation \citep{Sobolev60}.

 In the expanding media, the photons are continuously redshifted, causing the photons to progressively coming into resonance with different lines.
-Note that the resonance occurs over a certain wavelenth range rather than at a particular wavelength because the intrinsic profiles of the atomic lines are broadened by the thermal motion.
-If the thermal widths of the lines are negligible in comparison with the line spacing, the Sobolev approximation is valid and we can use the expansion opacity formalism.
+Note that the resonance occurs over a certain wavelength range rather than at a particular wavelength because of the intrinsic profiles of the atomic lines.
+In neutron star merger ejecta, the line profile is predominantly determined by the thermal motion.
+If the thermal widths of the lines are negligible in comparison with the line spacing, we can evaluate the strength of each transition by the Sobolev optical depth, which is not dependent on the line profile function.
 More on the validity of the Sobolev approximation is discussed in \ar{subsec:sob}.

 When the Sobolev approximation is valid, the expansion opacity is calculated as follows.
 If there are $N$ strong lines inside an arbitrarily chosen wavelength bin of $\Delta \lambda$, the velocity gradient required to redshift the photons from one line to another is given as: